Skip to main content

 Spinal Infections

 If you had spinal surgery a few days back and observe the signs of infection, consult your healthcare professional immediately.
-Early intervention can prevent the infection from getting severe.
+Early intervention can prevent the disease from getting severe.

 Spinal Strains and Sprain